BuildingSync/TestSuite/docs/Contributions and Schematron.md

 ## Limitations with schematron-nokogiri Ruby Library
 - Uses XPath 1.0, so be careful when developing new functions to make sure they only use XPath 1.0 expressions
 - Does not differentiate between different [Schematron severity levels](http://schematron.com/2018/12/standard-severity-levels-with-schematron-role/).
-Everything is basically treated as an error.
-    - The authors use `[ERROR]`, `[WARNING]`, and `[INFO]` prepended to schematron messages to help users understand the severity of the report / assertion
+Everything from Schematron's perspective is viewed as an error.
+To compensate for this, the authors use `[ERROR]`, `[WARNING]`, and `[INFO]` prepended to Schematron messages to help users understand the severity of the report / assertion (see [Standard Error Messages](#standard-error-messages))

 ## Adding Generic Schematron Functions